 To be eligible for the McKinsey Insight program, you must:

-- Be completing a PhD or postdoc program in a STEM or healthcare-related field OR
+- Be a PhD or post-doctoral student who plans to complete your program in 2024; or

 In addition, you must: